This article by BuildYourNumbers.com will teach you more about what you need to know about labor burden and its effect on profit.

-The additional total labor burden cost, expressed as a percent, above and beyond regular hourly payroll.
+The additional total cost, expressed as a percent, above and beyond regular hourly payroll.
 I.e., Labor Burden Cost per hour ÷ hourly payroll cost.

-To determine your workers’ labor burden rates, you’ll need to compute each employee’s fully burdened labor cost and then divide it by the number of hours that employee actually works on projects.
+To determine your workers’ rates, you’ll need to compute each employee’s fully burdened labor cost and then divide it by the number of hours that employee actually works on projects.
 An Example…

 Dynamite YOUR QuickBooks dilemmas with our Accounting Lessons, Products, and Software.